Henryk Kukuła: Life

 Henryk Kukuła was born in 1966 in Chorzów.
 From an early age, he had educational problems and was aggressive with his peers.
 According to his mother, Kukuła hit his head on a table when he was little.
 She did not take him to the hospital, and the badly healed injury could have caused the boy's aggression.
 He was treated in a mental health clinic, but his mother allowed him to discontinue the prescribed medication.
 A year later, when he was 14 years old, he murdered a five-year-old girl.
 After killing her, he desecrated the corpse by inserting his fingers into her vagina.

 The young murderer was placed in an educational facility in Krupski Młyn.
 During his stay at the centre, he beat the nine-year-old son of the educator to death, raping the corpse afterwards.
 He was sentenced to 15 years imprisonment for the crime, and was himself raped in prison by other inmates.
 Under the amnesty of December 1989, the sentence was reduced to 10 years.
 In April 1990, Kukuła left the prison and in July of the same year, he raped and murdered two brothers in Ruda Śląska.
 For this crime, he was sentenced to 25 years imprisonment.
 He was also given an additional 3 years and 9 months which remained to be served from an earlier sentence.
 He received an additional year of imprisonment for assaulting a prison guard.

-His sentence expired in 2020, but he was kept in and remains in custody.
+In 2020, after being released from prison, he was sent by court order to the center in Gostynin.